Steam Technology with Significant Energy and Water Savings.

 Very Low to No Moisture even during start-up in the OAB or GHGA.
 MHI BoilerFree™ Technology allows for a continuous superheated steam generation, unlike a boiler which has to fill up a steam chamber and then discharge the steam in a batch mode.

 Zero Combustion or No High-Frequency Processes.
-No High-Frequency Disruption, Zero Device NOX Emissions, No Ventilation Needed for combustion gasses.
+No High-Frequency Disruption, Zero Device NOX Emissions, and No Ventilation Needed for combustion gasses.
 Steam velocity at exit is greater than 50m/s.
 More Information.

 Easy Fit to Industrial Production Machines and Tunnels